helpfulengineering/devops/documentation/guidance/gsuite/account-management.md

 >
 > _If you have any additional question, just reply to this message._

+In order to complete the [configuration process](https://github.com/helpfulengineering/devops/blob/master/documentation/guidance/gsuite/collaborative-inbox-forwarding.md), users will need a confirmation code that can be retrieved by visiting [this link](https://groups.google.com/all-groups) from a privileged G Suite administrator account.
+You can send it when asked through a Slack direct message.

 ### Removing users from a collaborative inbox
 Just delete the user from the corresponding `Aliases/Members` fields on the IaS spreadsheet and send a Slack direct message following this template: